Mayra History, Family Crest & Coats of Arms

 Another 49 words (4 lines of text) are included under the topic Early Mayra Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Mayra family to the New World and Oceana
+Migration of the Mayra family

 European migration to North America began in the mid-17th century and continued unabated until the mid-20th.
 Many Bavarians made the long trip to escape poverty or persecution based on their religious beliefs.
 The chance for tenant farmers to own their own land was also a major drawing card.
 They settled all across the United States in Pennsylvania, Texas, New York, Illinois, and California.
 Many came to Canada also, settling in Ontario and the prairie provinces.
 Analysis of immigration records has shown some of the first Mayras to arrive in North America, and among them were: Hans Mayer, who was the first bearer of this name to arrive in the New World.
 He came to Lancaster, Pa. in 1709.
 During the next 150 years, close to five hundred bearers of this name came to North America, most arriving in Philadelphia between 1730 and 1760.